TTWNO/tait.tech/isaif.md

 <h2 id="the-danger-of-leftism">The Danger of Leftism</h2>

 <p id="213">213.
 Because of their need for rebellion and for membership in a movement, leftists or persons of similar psychological type
-often are unattracted to a rebellious or activist movement whose goals and membership are not initially leftist.
+often are attracted to a rebellious or activist movement whose goals and membership are not initially leftist.
 The resulting influx of leftish types can easily turn a non-leftist movement into a leftist one, so that leftist goals replace or distort the original goals of the movement.
 </p>